managedcoder/BotFrameworkAccelerators/Workshop/How to Build Your Bot.md

 8. Step 7 - (Optional) Add a Built-in Skill to You Virtual Assistant
 9. Step 8 - Wrapping Up Build Stage

-## Preface - Conversational AI fundamentals and Motivation
+## Preface - Conversational AI fundamentals and Motivation<a name=ConversationalAIfundamentalsandMotivation />

 The first thing we do in the workshop is to get an understanding of the big picture.
 Your workshop guide/instructor will take a few minutes to go over the fundamentals of Conversational AI and an overview of Microsoft Bot Framework so you&#39;ll understand key concepts and the various components of the Virtual Assistant architecture.
 You can also take a look at overviews of [Conversation AI](https://blogs.microsoft.com/ai/microsoft-build-future-of-natural-language/), [Conversational AI Tools](https://azure.microsoft.com/en-us/blog/microsoft-conversational-ai-tools-enable-developers-to-build-connect-and-manage-intelligent-bots/),  [Azure Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-overview-introduction?view=azure-bot-service-4.0), [Microsoft Bot Framework](https://github.com/Microsoft/botframework), [Virtual Assistant](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-virtual-assistant-introduction?view=azure-bot-service-4.0), [Bot Framework Solutions](https://microsoft.github.io/botframework-solutions/), and last but not least, the [Virtual Assistant Template](https://microsoft.github.io/botframework-solutions/overview/virtualassistant/).

-## Step 1 - Create Your Virtual Assistant
+## Step 1 - Create Your Virtual Assistant<a name=CreateYourVirtualAssistant />

 If you haven&#39;t already installed the Bot Builder prerequisites, follow the instructions here and then return here to Step 1 to continue with the workshop.

 The first step in developing your bot is to create an enterprise baseline for your new Virtual Assistant bot.
 When you finish this step, you&#39;ll have a generic Virtual Assistant that&#39;s ready to be customized.

-### Step 1.1 - Create, Deploy, and Run Your Virtual Assistant
+### Step 1.1 - Create, Deploy, and Run Your Virtual Assistant<a name=CreateDeployandRunYourVirtualAssistant />

 Throughout this workshop you&#39;ll be using the [Bot Framework Solutions](https://microsoft.github.io/botframework-solutions/index) documentation.
 It&#39;s tasks-based, step-by-step instruction for building your bot.
 You&#39;ll be pointed to the first step and you&#39;ll progress and complete the task by following the step navigation links at the lower righthand portion of each page.